LineSophie/RepData_PeerAssessment1/PA1_template.md

 ## 1      835
 ```

-6. Creating a new Dataset where NA's are replaced with Averages
+## Imputing missing values

-6.1 Calculating the Total Number of NA's in the Dataset
+Step 1: Calculating the Total Number of NA's in the Dataset

 ```r
 MissingValuesActivity <- is.na(ActivityMonitoring$steps)